rad73/web-automation-2017/README.md

 * Complex grep expressions are unmaintainable.
 * Sending e-mail from bash is unreliable and requires system setup.

-What if you want the message in instant messenger or SMS?
+What if you want the notification in instant messenger or SMS?
 Fitting everything inside one bash script will leave you with a messy tool.

 Many solutions try to remove boilerplate from web automation tasks, by providing: